 Eat something (a meal or light snack) before bed.
 On cool nights, the process of digestion warms you internally.
 It's your body, not your sleeping bag, which generates the heat you need to sleep comfortably.

-Do a little light exercise to get your blood stirring just before you tuck yourself in.
+Do a little light exercise before bed to get your blood stirring.
 Try 5 or 10 sit-ups inside your bag.
 Just don't exercise to the point where you get sweaty or become wide awake.

 Drink some water.
 Don't overdo it, for obvious reasons, but keeping yourself hydrated aids blood circulation and diminishes the possibility of headaches at higher altitudes.